CBSDLab/Rural-land-use/README.md

-# Rural land use based on Andy For'ds forest management in equilibrium
+# Rural land use based on Andy Ford's forest management in equilibrium
-The rural land use structure was originally developed
+The rural land use structure was originally developed and documented by Hovmand et al (2015) as part of the molecules library used to teach the Winter Institute in India with Foundation for Ecological Security and based on Ford's forest management in equilibrium structure (1999, p.
+57).

 <img width="536" alt="image" src="https://github.com/user-attachments/assets/e0f63af0-3932-4cf0-80cc-c9dba469084a">